-Toromont Cat is one of the world's larger Caterpillar dealerships by revenue and geographic territory, with a network of branches in Ontario, Quebec, Manitoba, Newfoundland, and Labrador, Nova Scotia, New Brunswick, Prince Edward Island and most of Nunavut (collectively, the "Dealership Territory"), providing a broad range of equipment supply and customer service capabilities.
+Toromont Cat is one of the world's larger Caterpillar dealerships by revenue and geographic territory, with a network of branches in Ontario, Quebec, Manitoba, Newfoundland & Labrador, Nova Scotia, New Brunswick, Prince Edward Island and most of Nunavut (collectively, the "Dealership Territory"), providing a broad range of equipment supply and customer service capabilities.
 The MAK dealership territory stretches from the Great Lakes to the Eastern Seaboard of the United States, from Maine to Virginia.
-The Caterpillar dealership represents a broad range of Caterpillar products, including earthmoving and construction equipment, paving machines, forestry and mining equipment, industrial and marine applications, lift trucks and power generation.
+The Caterpillar dealership represents a broad range of Caterpillar products; including earthmoving and construction equipment, paving machines, mining equipment, industrial and marine applications, lift trucks and power generation.
 In addition to the sales and service of equipment, operations include the distribution of replacement parts for Caterpillar products and other equipment lines, and the remanufacture and repair of engines and engine components.
-The Caterpillar dealership operates from 32 locations (including branches, shared locations and on-site facilities at major customerowned mine sites) across the Dealership Territory.
-Like Battlefield, the Caterpillar dealership also represents products from other manufacturers in equipment lines not served by Caterpillar such as Metso and Masaba.
+The Caterpillar dealership operates from 48 locations (including branches, shared locations and on-site facilities at major customer-owned mine sites) across the Dealership Territory.
+Like Battlefield Equipment Rentals, the Toromont Cat dealership also represents products from other manufacturers in equipment lines not served by Caterpillar such as Metso and Masaba.
 Headquarters are located in Concord, Ontario.

-Battlefield Equipment Rentals - The Cat Rental Store, is a single source supplier of rental equipment, Caterpillar Compact Equipment, new & used equipment sales, specialty tools, building products, safety supplies and safety training programs for construction contractors, trades people, plant maintenance contractors and homeowners.
-Battlefield Equipment Rentals operates from 42 locations (including branches and shared locations) across Manitoba, Ontario, Quebec, New Brunswick, Prince Edward Island, Nova Scotia, Newfoundland & Labrador, including its head office facility in Stoney Creek, Ontario.
+Battlefield Equipment Rentals is a single-source supplier of rental equipment, Caterpillar Compact Equipment, new & used equipment sales, specialty tools, building products, safety supplies and safety training programs for construction contractors, tradespeople, plant maintenance contractors and homeowners.
+With the acquisition of the operating assets of the Hewitt Group, Battlefield Equipment Rentals now operates from 67 locations (including branches and shared locations) across Manitoba, Ontario, Quebec, New Brunswick, Prince Edward Island, Nova Scotia, Newfoundland & Labrador, including its head office facility in Stoney Creek, Ontario.
 Battlefield Equipment Rentals sells brand name products and is the authorized distributor for such brands as Caterpillar, Spectra Precision / Trimble, Wacker Neuson, Stihl, Honda, SkyJack, Genie, Husqvarna, Atlas Copco, Bosch, Gorman-Rupp, as well as many others.
-Battlefield Equipment Rentals also operates Jobsite Industrial Rentals Services, which provides equipment for the plant maintenance, factory and industrial industries; focusing on the electrical, mechanical, welding, millwrighting and rigging trades.
-Jobsite Industrial Rentals Services operates out of locations in Burlington, Cambridge, Toronto, Sarnia, Trenton and Sudbury, Ontario.
+Battlefield Equipment Rentals also operates Jobsite Industrial Rentals Services, which provides equipment for the plant maintenance, factory and industrial industries, focusing on the electrical, mechanical, welding, millwrighting and rigging trades.
+Jobsite Industrial Rentals Services operates out of locations in Burlington, Cambridge, Toronto, Sarnia, Trenton and Sudbury, Ontario, and Saint John, New Brunswick.